 Even if the email response had answered the customer’s query, an efficient customer care call would have been a better experience because ultimately customer was frustrated with the bank’s service.
-So, you see, customer experience is not just about solving the queries but customer satisfaction too.
+So, you see, a customer experience platform is not just about solving the queries but customer satisfaction too.

-This brings us to wonder if there is a good and bad CX?
+This brings us to wonder if there is a good and bad CX.

-If your customer feels happy and satisfied after every interaction with your business, for instance, they are able to perform certain tasks with self-service capabilities, or resolve queries via chatbots without having to call someone, then it is certainly a positive customer experience.
+If your customer feels happy and satisfied after every interaction with your business, for instance, they are able to perform certain tasks with self-service capabilities or resolve queries via chatbots without having to call someone, then it is certainly a positive customer experience.

-Hence simply put, customer experience is the perception that your customer develops for your business based on how you engaged with them and met with their expectations.
+Hence simply put, customer experience is the perception that your customer develops for your business based on how you engaged with them and met their expectations.

 You must be wondering;

-Alright I get what customer experience is but how do I measure their happiness?
+Alright, I get what customer experience is but how do I measure their happiness?

 Is there a metric for customer experience?

-How to measure Customer Experience?
+How to measure Customer Experience CX in Business?

-To measure something, we must begin by listing what’s wrong in the first place?
+To measure something, we must begin by listing what’s wrong in the first place.

-Before, we come to define industry popular CX metrics, let us look briefly at what a negative customer experience looks like:
+Before we come to define industry popular CX metrics, let us look briefly at what a negative customer experience looks like:

-If a customer feels disappointed or frustrated after engaging with your business and is left to wonder if you really understand them or thinks that you are all about pushing sales and don’t care for them, then it is a negative customer experience.
+If a customer feels disappointed or frustrated after engaging with your business and is left to wonder if you really understand them or think that you are all about pushing sales and don’t care for them, then it is a negative customer experience.

-It might look like customer experience, positive or negative, is a very subjective concept and hence, we require certain measurable indicators that can help us track how your CX strategy affects your customers.
+It might look like customer experience, positive or negative, is a very subjective concept, and hence, we require certain measurable indicators that can help us track how your CX strategy affects your customers.

 - Customer Effort Score (CES)

-This score helps you to track experience after an interaction with the customer service team.
+This score helps you to track your experience after an interaction with the customer service team.
 It also measures the ease-of-use for your service or product.